coding-blocks-archives/DwarkaAndroid2018Summer/homework/README.md

 		1. go inside your  `local/offline` copy. open  `bash` here .
 		2.  `git pull`

-## Meh,Ok .
-What's with this `Ansh_Sachdeva` and Where are the other Github session Related Files?
+## 3. Meh,Ok .
+What's with this `Ansh_Sachdeva` Folder and Where are the other Github session Related Files?
 *  **[Git_Session](https://github.com/coding-blocks-archives/DwarkaAndroid2018Summer/tree/master/homework/Git_Session/attempts_classroom)**` You will find all the github related content(+more) in today's Session Here

-*  `Ansh_Sachdeva` : this is a Sample Repo . like which you will be creating Projects.
+*  `Ansh_Sachdeva` : this is just a sample Repo .
 From now On You will be  creating a `Your_Name` folder just like this, and submit each week's challange/Homework inside that folder only. _**Note** :As discussed, Information related UI challange app that I showed in the class will be posted here by 21.6.18 mid night.
 Do keep a check :P_